-Generating a CSR for Internet Information Server (IIS) 8 and IIS 8.5
+Generating a CSR for Internet Information Server (IIS) 8.5

 LET OP: een CSR dient ondertekend te worden met minimaal SHA-256.
 Uw windows systeem dient hiervoor geconfigureerd te worden omdat bij een standaard installatie SHA-1 gebruikt wordt.